MajekDev/PartyChat/README.md

 ## Donate

 I'm a full time college student who makes and supports these plugins in my free time (when I have any).
 As a long time supporter of open source, all of my plugins are free.
 If you enjoy my plugins and would like to support me, you can buy me coffee over on  [PayPal](https://paypal.com/paypalme/majekdor).
-Donationg of any amount of appreciated and a donation of $10 or more will get you the Supporter role in my [Discord](https://discord.gg/CGgvDUz)!
+Donations of any amount are appreciated and a donation of $10 or more will get you the Supporter role in my [Discord](https://discord.gg/CGgvDUz)!